APPENDICES

 Pierre Vincent of Pigiguit, age 20, was the only Vincent male who came to Louisiana in the 1760s.

-Pierre Vincent of Pigiguit came to Louisiana in 1765 from Halifax via St.-Domingue and settled on the river.
+Pierre Vincent, born probably at Pigiguit in c1745, came to Louisiana in 1765 from Halifax via French St.-Domingue and settled on the river.
 In April 1768, at Cabanocé, he married fellow Acadian Marguerite Cormier of Chignecto.
-Their daughter married into the Guidry and Lambert families.
+Their daughters married into the Guidry and Lambert families.
 Pierre and Marguerite had at least four sons, all born at Cabanocé/St.-Jacques, but only one of them seems to have created a family of his own.
-In the 1820s, this son, Charles, moved his family from St. James Parish to Bayou Teche, west of the Atchafalaya Basin, and Acadian Vincents disappeared from the river.
+In the 1820s, this son, Charles, moved his family from St. James Parish to St. Martin Parish on Bayou Teche, and Acadian Vincents disappeared from the river.

 1